dmishin/pick-geometry/README.md

 The script shows a GUI window with given image.
 Drag mouse to select rectangular area on the image (selection is shown as a blue-white box).

-When done, press `Enter` or middle mosue key (mouse-1).
+When done, press `Enter` or middle mouse key (mouse-1).
 Coordinates of the selected bow will be written to the stdout, in the format:

 ```
 X:Y:WIDTH:HEIGHT